New Opportunities Emerge In the Customer Service Team

-As companies imagine building the customer service organization of the future, the roles they need to hire for will be very different than what we think about today - someone sitting at a computer with a headset, answering phone calls all day.
+As companies imagine building the customer service team of the future, the roles they need to hire for will be very different than what we think about today – someone sitting at a computer with a headset, answering phone calls all day.

 This is due primarily to a continuing shift in the way customers prefer to reach out to companies for support.
 Think about the last time you actually used your phone to call someone (or at least that ratio to the number of times you text or chat).
 In today’s instant gratification-obsessed world, customers increasingly head online first to find answers.